AMERICA’S GRAIN ESCALATORS | Darrin Henry

 We ruled out water storage because of the conveyor belts on show.
 Water would have meant pipes.
 Wheat silos we took to calling them.
 But with some imagination (the road was long) we also speculated they could be missile silos, or a secret scientific research lab masquerading as a farm.
 It was also easy to picture a young Clark Kent running home from school leaving a rising dust trail; too many Smallville programmes, obviously.

-After stopping on the roadside to take some photographs and speculate yet again on the mysterious cylinders up ahead, we decide to just go in and ask.
+After stopping by the roadside to take photographs and speculate yet again on the mysterious cylinders up ahead, we decide to just go in and ask.

 We pull off US Highway 61 and drive up right up to the complex.
 The silos tower above us.
 It’s surprisingly quiet, hardly anyone around apart from a couple of workmen in hard hats nearby.
 I’m directed to Curtis Brown, one of the four full time workers at the site.
 He is clearly busy, emerging from one of the larger cylinders covered in corn dust and wearing a miner’s light on his headband.
 I think our visit out of the blue like this has caught him off guard and he’s not altogether sure what to make of us.
 But he kindly agrees to show us around.